utf/alpha2conc/README.md

 Introduction
 ------------

-This repository provides a simple function to estimate carrier carrier concentrations, resulting from a material being subjected to the AM1.5G solar spectrum.
-Only the absorption spectra of the material is required as input.
+This repository provides a simple function to calculate photoexcited carrier concentrations due to the AM1.5G solar spectrum, based on a materials optical absorption.
+The carrier concentrations are calculated for a specific thickness of material (considering generation will decay exponentially into the material) and carrier lifetime (tau).

 A full explanation of the code is provided in a jupyter notebook: